-The COVID-19 restrictions have forced many businesses to consider how that might be able to move - at least partly - to a virtual operation.
+The COVID-19 restrictions have forced many businesses to consider how they can move to a virtual operation.
 Some key considerations for doing so are:

-- Your products can you successfully deliver these through an online store?
+- + Your products can you successfully deliver these through an online store?
 Are they simple to show and describe?
 Can they be installed and used easily or do they require additional support?
 Can they be shipped and what will freight cost?
-Is the price point at a level for individual items that your customers could buy online - for example, for a new tablet, probably yes, for a new car, probably not - yet - Your services can these be delivered virtually?
+Is the price point at a level for individual items that your customers could buy online for example, for a new tablet, probably yes, for a new car, probably not yet. - + Your services can these be delivered virtually?

 Do you have the systems and support to create the same experience through a video conference?
 And will your customers feel the same about these kinds of services?

-Professional services, such as accounting advisory, can easily be conducted online more frequently and even some medical consultations are now happening virtually.
-But if you're a plumber or a builder, this might be a bit tricky.
-However, you could offer an online tutorial on simple DIY tips, like how to change a washer or locate a wall stud to hang a picture frame, as a way of building brand loyalty.
-You could also have the client facetime you to help you triage the issues
+Professional services, such as accounting advisory, can easily be conducted online more frequently and medical consultations are now happening virtually.
+But if you're a plumber or a builder, this is tricky.
+You could offer an online tutorial on simple DIY tips, like how to change a washer or locate a wall stud to hang a picture frame, as a way of building brand loyalty.
+You could also have the client Facetime you to help you triage issues.

-- Your customers are your customers ready to take the journey online with you?
+- + Your customers are your customers ready to take the journey online with you?
 Are they in a tech savvy demographic, or do they require extra support?
 Will they trust your online service and can you live up to your brand promise to ensure their satisfaction?
-Do they have any issues getting quality internet? - Your staff while many people view online services as more streamlined, in reality they still require efficient, customer-focused staff behind the scenes to maintain your products and services and ensure they are delivered to your customers.
-What skills can you develop in your team, and what might you employ or contract in? - Your systems effective online operations not only require good technology, they also require great systems throughout the business - from procurement and warehousing, to sales, service and delivery.
-Do you require an enterprise-wide solution to keep track of every step, and feedback that information to your team?
+Do they have any issues getting quality internet? - + Your staff while many people view online services as more streamlined, in reality they still require efficient, customer-focused staff behind the scenes to maintain your products and services and ensure they are delivered to your customers.
+What skills can you develop in your team, and what might you employ or contract in? - + Your systems effective online operations not only require good technology, they also require great systems throughout the business from procurement and warehousing, to sales, service and delivery.
+Do you require an enterprise-wide solution to keep track of every step, and feedback that information to your team.